The Key Differences Between Machine Learning and AI

-A computer scientist named Arthur Samuel proposed that the fastest way to create intelligent computers would be to teach them to teach themselves, an idea he came up with all the way back in 1959.
+A computer scientist named Arthur Samuel proposed the fastest way to create intelligent computers would be to teach them to teach themselves, an idea he came up with all the way back in 1959.
 And since the advent and massive global adoption of the internet, the amount of crowd-generated data available to computer that are designed for machine learning grows daily at an exponential rate.

 The widespread adoption of the internet has enabled machine learning in virtually every realm that computers are used for, precisely because so many human beings are inputting information, preferences, and patterns into all manner of websites, applications, and databases.

 Machine learning is teaching computers to observe what keywords or general content people frequently and immediately delete from their email–thus teaching a machine how to automatically make a judgment call about what constitutes ‘Spam.’

 It is also responsible for the remarkable ability to research images using a search engine or to have your smartphone’s camera recognize many common products and suggest a place to buy them.
 And when you hold up your phone for Shazaam or Siri to listen to a song and tell you what it is and who sings it?
 That’s machine learning, too.